 In 2013, AACN Certification Corporation launched a Consensus Model-based adult-gerontology ACNP certification exam.

 ACNPC certification is recognized for a period of 5 years.
 Renewing candidates may complete one of the following renewal options.

 - Option 1 - Practice Hours and CE Points

 - Option 2 - Practice Hours and Exam

 - Option 3 - CE Points and Exam

 For complete information about the ACNPC renewal requirements, please refer to the ACNPC Renewal Handbook.

-Scope and Standards of Practice for the Acute Care Nurse Practitioner, published by AACN, is available for purchase, AACN product #128102.
-A revised version of this document is expected to be released late 2012.
+The Scope and Standards of Practice for Acute Care Nurse Practitioner Practice, published by AACN, is available for free on the AACN website.